 The proctor should make a few remaining time announcements, but it’s a lot more helpful if you know how much time you have as you work through the test.
 You’re not allowed to have digital timers, phones, smartwatches, or watches with alarms – but you’re definitely allowed to wear an old-fashioned, boring watch with no bells and whistles.

 Take note of the starting time for each section and keep an eye on your remaining time as you work through the section.
 Consider breaking each section down to keep your pacing steady.
 So, for example, on the Reading section, give yourself just 8 minutes per passage.
 After 8 minutes, go to the next passage, whether you’re done yet or not, and at the end, you’ll still have about 3 minutes left to go back and answer any questions you didn’t get to.

 Lots of timed practice.

-The more you practice, the better your pacing will get.
+The more you practice, the better your ACT time management.
 Every time you do practice sections or practice tests, time yourself.
 Take note of the kinds of questions that are time-suckers for you.
 Maybe you find that the lengthier word problems on the Math section take up the biggest chunk of your time.
 By knowing this, you know that you should save these problems for last when you take the test, and you can focus your practice on speeding up your word problem skills.